Skip to main content

 Enter a name for this connection.
 This internal name is only used to reference this connection to this Agent.

 Select the permissions for the Agent.
-These permissions will restrict Files.com to only be able to perform those actions.
+These permissions restrict Files.com to only those actions.

 Enter the full path of a root folder for the Agent.
 Use a path that exists on the host system.
 This setting specifies the top-level folder that the Agent can access.
-Files and folders that exist within this root folder can be accessed by the Agent.
+The Agent can access any files and folders within this root folder.
 Locations outside this root folder can only be accessed if you use the Agent's Follow links feature.

 Download the Agent that corresponds to your host operating system.